AI-Guru/music-generation-research/README.md

 ### Music Transformer.

 > Music relies heavily on repetition to build structure and meaning.
 Self-reference occurs on multiple timescales, from motifs to phrases to reusing of entire sections of music, such as in pieces with ABA structure.
 The Transformer (Vaswani et al., 2017), a sequence model based on self-attention, has achieved compelling results in many generation tasks that require maintaining long-range coherence.
 This suggests that self-attention might also be well-suited to modeling music.
 In musical composition and performance, however, relative timing is critically important.
 Existing approaches for representing relative positional information in the Transformer modulate attention based on pairwise distance (Shaw et al., 2018).
 This is impractical for long sequences such as musical compositions since their memory complexity for intermediate relative information is quadratic in the sequence length.
 We propose an algorithm that reduces their intermediate memory requirement to linear in the sequence length.
 This enables us to demonstrate that a Transformer with our modified relative attention mechanism can generate minute-long compositions (thousands of steps, four times the length modeled in Oore et al., 2018) with compelling structure, generate continuations that coherently elaborate on a given motif, and in a seq2seq setup generate accompaniments conditioned on melodies.
 We evaluate the Transformer with our relative attention mechanism on two datasets, JSB Chorales and Piano-e-Competition, and obtain state-of-the-art results on the latter.

+### Learning a Latent Space of Multitrack Measures.

+> Discovering and exploring the underlying structure of multi-instrumental music using learning-based approaches remains an open problem.
+We extend the recent MusicVAE model to represent multitrack polyphonic measures as vectors in a latent space.
+Our approach enables several useful operations such as generating plausible measures from scratch, interpolating between measures in a musically meaningful way, and manipulating specific musical attributes.
+We also introduce chord conditioning, which allows all of these operations to be performed while keeping harmony fixed, and allows chords to be changed while maintaining musical "style".
+By generating a sequence of measures over a predefined chord progression, our model can produce music with convincing long-term structure.
+We demonstrate that our latent space model makes it possible to intuitively control and generate musical sequences with rich instrumentation (see this https URL for generated audio).

+### BachProp: Learning to Compose Music in Multiple Styles.

+> Hand in hand with deep learning advancements, algorithms of music composition increase in performance.
+However, most of the successful models are designed for specific musical structures.
+Here, we present BachProp, an algorithmic composer that can generate music scores in any style given sufficient training data.
+To adapt BachProp to a broad range of musical styles, we propose a novel normalized representation of music and train a deep network to predict the note transition probabilities of a given music corpus.
+In this paper, new music scores sampled by BachProp are compared with the original corpora via crowdsourcing.
+This evaluation indicates that the music scores generated by BachProp are not less preferred than the original music corpus the algorithm was provided with.

 ### Polyphonic Music Generation with Sequence Generative Adversarial Networks.